neilthawani/turing-app/Task 2 - Curriculum Improvement/ember_fundamentals.markdown

 * Create two-way data bindings
 * Implement computed properties on the controller level
 * Invoke components and send actions back to the controller
-* What we'll do: Create a bare Ember application, using the build pipeline but without any of the addons that the ecosystem has (stubbing fixtures for tests ember-cli-mirage, Bootstrap, external projects like shared code between repos)
+* What we'll do: Create a bare Ember application, using the build pipeline but without any of the addons that the ecosystem has (stubbing fixtures for tests ember-cli-mirage, Bootstrap, Liquid Fire for animations, external projects like shared code between repos)

-## Warm Up
+## Prepare & Warm Up

-Make sure you have all of the following installed:
+### Make sure you have all of the following installed:
 * [Node.js](http://nodejs.org)
 * [ember-cli](http://www.ember-cli.com/) (You may need to use `sudo` depending on how your environment is configured.)
 * The [Ember Inspector](https://chrome.google.com/webstore/detail/ember-inspector/bmdblncegkenkacieihfhpjfppoconhi)